Topsy: The Electrocution Of An Elephant

 Topsy the Elephant

-So, on January 4, 1903, they gathered at the park and chained Topsy to a post.
+So, on January 4, 1903, a large group gathered at the park and chained Topsy to a post.
 They placed electrodes on her feet, and ran a copper wire over to an electric light plant.
 Then, they flipped the switch, and 6,600 volts of alternating current flooded through her body.
-Edison filmed the event.
+The Edison Manufacturing movie company filmed the event.

 Sidenote: The first electric chair was created by Harold P. Brown and Arthur Kennelly, under the employ of Thomas Edison.
-Alternating current was used for a similar purpose as the above: to discredit and display the true “deadliness” of AC.
 The first electrocution as a means of capital punishment was performed on August 6, 1890, with the execution of William Kemmler (which is itself a terrifying story, really).